Student emergency funds

 These funds are not intended to be used for routine expenses or as a supplement to a student's education funding sources.
 Instead, these funds are for those students who experience an event or unforeseen circumstance that negatively and severely impacts their academic success.

 An eligibility review will determine if granting the emergency fund request will have a negative impact on current and future aid if received.
 Priority will be given to students whose persistence at the University may be at risk because of unexpected expenses.
 Emergency funds can be used for groceries/food, housing/rent, medical, transportation, technology, or other expenses that may be experienced during a financial crisis.
-Emergency grant requests to pay tuition will be denied.

 Note: Emergency grant funds are limited.

 - You are a currently enrolled, degree-seeking student at the University of Minnesota Twin Cities during the term when the emergency funds would be applied.
 This includes undergraduate, graduate, and professional students.
+Students are eligible for one emergency grant per degree program.

 - You are maintaining Satisfactory Academic Progress (SAP) or have successfully appealed a SAP suspension status.